From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Corack algebras

 \begin{com} Definition \ref{def:corack} appears to be new.
 That said, similar algebraic structures called \emph{rack (bi)algebras} have been widely studied; see \cite{bardakov} for a list of references and \cite{alexandre} for applications of rack bialgebras to the theory of Lie racks and Leibniz algebras.

 As the name suggests, rack bialgebras are typically assumed to be coassociative but not associative, while corack algebras are associative but only coassociative in trivial cases (see Proposition \ref{prop:coass}).
-Also, rack bialgebras do not carry a second operation $\nabla\inv$.
+Also, rack bialgebras are not assumed to carry a second operation $\nabla\inv$.

 To give an analogy from group theory, rack bialgebras $k[Q]$ are to racks $Q$ as group algebras $k[G]$ are to groups $G$, while corack algebras $\O(Q)$ are to affine algebraic racks $Q=\Spec(\O(Q))$ as commutative Hopf algebras $\O(G)$ are to affine algebraic groups $G=\Spec(\O(G))$.
 We elaborate on the latter analogy in the following section. \end{com}